Ryan Nelsen

 Ryan William Nelsen (born 18 October 1977) is a New Zealand former professional football player and head coach.

 Nelsen commonly played as a defender, and his professional career began in 1995.
 He notably captained the New Zealand national team and started his professional football career in his native country for Christchurch United.
 In 2001, he joined Major League Soccer side D.C.
 United.
 In 2005, he moved to England with Premier League side Blackburn Rovers.

 In 2012, he made a move to Tottenham Hotspur but only managed 5 appearances before joining Queens Park Rangers later that year.
 From January 2013 to August 2014 he was head coach of Toronto FC in MLS.

 Early life

+Growing up in New Zealand, Nelsen played cricket and was "widely regarded as one of the most promising cricketers", but he opted to become a footballer instead.

-After attending Our Lady of the Assumption primary school and St Thomas of Canterbury College, he moved to the United States to play for Greensboro College in North Carolina in 1997.
+After attending Our Lady of the Assumption primary school and St Thomas of Canterbury College, Nelsen moved to the United States to play for Greensboro College in North Carolina in 1997.
 After spending two years at Greensboro and leading The Pride to the National Collegiate Athletic Association (NCAA) Division III championship match, only to lose to Ohio Wesleyan University, he transferred to Stanford University where he played his final two years of college football.
 He was named Stanford's Most Valuable Player as a junior and an NSCAA All-American as a senior while playing as a defensive midfielder.
 He graduated with a bachelor's degree in political science.